A Little Bit of Reinforcement Learning from Human Feedback

 Collecting Preference Data

 Getting the most out of human data involves iterative training of models, evolving and highly detailed data instructions, translating through data foundry businesses, and other challenges that add up.
-The process is difficult for new organizations trying to add human data to their pipelines.
+The same applies for AI feedback data – the exact balance between human and AI preference data used for the latest AI models is unknown.
+Regardless, the process is difficult for new organizations trying to add human data to their pipelines.
 Given the sensitivity, processes that work and improve the models are extracted until the performance runs out.

 Rankings vs. Ratings